 Extended Context Window

-Claude's most practically significant advantage is its 200K token context window, which means you can feed it an entire book-length document — roughly 150,000 words — in a single conversation.
+Claude's most practically significant advantage is its context window of up to 1 million tokens via the API (200K tokens in the claude.ai web interface), meaning you can feed it an entire book-length document and more in a single conversation.
 This isn't a gimmick.
-We loaded a 90-page regulatory compliance document into Claude and asked it to identify every section that conflicted with a new policy draft we pasted alongside it.
-It caught discrepancies that a human reviewer confirmed would have taken hours to surface manually.
+Load a long document — say a 90-page regulatory compliance file — alongside a new policy draft, and Claude can reliably surface the sections that conflict, the kind of cross-referencing that would otherwise take a human reviewer hours.
 For comparison, many competing models still struggle with coherence past the 30-40 page mark.
 If you're working with long PDFs, legal briefs, codebases, or research papers, this is the feature that changes the game.

 Long-Form Writing Quality

 This is where Claude genuinely separates itself.
 Ask it to write a 2,000-word article, and the output reads like it was written by a competent human — not assembled by a machine pattern-matching its way through paragraphs.
 Sentence structure varies naturally.
 Arguments build logically.
 Transitions don't feel bolted on.
-We tested this head-to-head against ChatGPT (which we reviewed in detail in our full ChatGPT review) using identical prompts for blog posts, executive summaries, and technical documentation.
-Claude's drafts consistently required 30-50% less editing.
+Compared with ChatGPT (which we cover in detail in our full ChatGPT review) on the same kinds of work — blog posts, executive summaries, and technical documentation — users consistently report that Claude's drafts need noticeably less editing.
 One notable strength: it handles tone shifts well.
 You can ask it to write the same content as a formal white paper and then as a casual newsletter, and both versions feel authentic rather than forced.

 Instruction Following and System Prompts